-- 1. ORL will release an individual from this Contract prior to the date services may be claimed, without the individual incurring a breach of contract fee, when written notice signed by the individual is received by ORL on or before July 1 for the fall semester and January 1, for spring semester.
-After July 1, January 1, student will be charged a \$500 breach of contract fee and the reservation fee will be forfeited if the student withdraws from the university.
+1. ORL will release an individual from this Contract prior to the date services may be claimed, without the individual incurring any financial obligation, when written notice signed by the individual is received by ORL on or before July 1 for the fall semester.
+After July 1, a breach of contract fee of \$500 will be assessed to the student account.
+Note room deposits are non-refundable and will be forfeited to cover administrative expenses - if the student withdraws from the University.
 If the reservation fee has been forfeited and the student later desires on-campus housing, he/she must make an additional room reservation fee.

-Students who pay a room reservation fee for the fall or spring semester and do not plan to reside on campus, but plan to attend the University, must notify ORL in writing of their intentions.
-The reservation fee will remain on the student account serving as a payment towards the overall student account if notice is received before July 1 for the fall semester and January 1, for the spring semester. - 2.
-After Claiming Services an individual who secures a key from ORL becomes an official resident student.
-As an official resident, one must complete a PETITION FOR RELEASE FROM RESIDENCE HALL CONTRACT in order to be released from his/her Residence Hall Contract.
+2. After Claiming Services an individual who secures a key from ORL becomes an official resident student.
+As an official resident, one must complete a Request for Release From Housing CONTRACT in order to be released from his/her Residence Hall Contract.
 An individual who is released from the Contract will be penalized based upon the amount of notice given to ORL, regardless of his/her University status at the date of release from the Contract.

-This housing charge is a penalty in addition to whatever bill must be paid for time actually spent in the residence hall.
-Charges will be issued in accordance with proration chart provided by the Vice President of Finance or a designee.
+Refunds issued will be based upon proration chart issued by Division of Administration and Finance.